Q & A: Dealing With An Angry Son

 Both of us:

-We have a fantastic resource for parents of kids this age.
-It’s called Boot Camp 9-12 and it’s an online class where we discuss the challenges of parenting preteens and early teens and give you practical ideas for overcoming them.
+We have some fantastic resources for parents of kids this age.
+Our book, No Longer Little: Parenting Tweens with Grace and Hope was written just for parents of kids going through this stuff!
+If you want even more help, you’ll love Boot Camp 9-12, our online masterclass where we discuss the challenges of parenting preteens and early teens and give you practical ideas for getting through it.
 We talk about everything!
 The emotional rollercoaster, spiritual doubts, stumbling in school, gaming and porn, teaching entrepreneurship, Coming of Age celebrations and more.
 We think it would be a huge encouragement to you and we’re starting a new live class tomorrow.
 Check it out.

 Don’t despair.
 We remember one angry, violent eleven-year-old who may or may not be a Young who turned out to be a very wonderful, mature Christian man.
 There’s hope!
 He needs patience, guidance, correction, love, and most of all, Jesus Christ.